 A young Indigenous high school artist, Amberlee King, struggled with the loss of her father.
 When Amberlee was asked to paint a mural for Project Journey Classroom, she immediately accepted.
-Project Journey Classroom, engages youth with creating and promoting media production projects and provides youth with a way to express themselves.
-Studies have shown that expressing yourself through art can help with depression, anxiety and even one’s physical well-being.
+Project Journey Classroom, engages youth while developing leadership skills and building resilience and self respect.

 Receiving a request from EBS School for art supplies, HIP Director John Lomax, and District Coordinators Jim and Marjorie Dawson, reached out to Anishinaabeg Artist Joseph Sagaj for help.
 Joseph is from the remote community of Neskantaga, approximately 300 km north of Thunder Bay, Ontario.
 He graduated in Fine Arts at the Ontario College of Art and Design in 1985.
 In 1992, The Royal Commission on Aboriginal Peoples (RCAP) selected Joseph’s logo as a winning design, using it in all their publications.
 Since winning this national competition, Joseph has had numerous private and public commissions.
 He’s designed logos for various organizations, which include Anishnawbe Health Toronto, Miziwe Biik Aboriginal Employment & Training Centre, Neskantaga First Nation, and Samson Cree Nation in Alberta, as well as others.

 Understanding the challenges of isolated communities first hand, Joseph had acquired a stockpile of art supplies he wanted to gift to a Northern First Nations community in need of materials.
 Joseph was happy to have the supplies directed to EBS School.